jpreardon/float-plan/WORKLOG.md

 - Wire up new float plan view
 - Wire up float plan list view
+- Move logged_in_user and admin_user functions to a helper? (they are duplicated now)
 - Email new users login token [account activation tutorial](https://www.railstutorial.org/book/account_activation) might be helpful
 - Create a better fleet view like the [original design](design/fleet-screen-mockup.png)
 - "Remember me" from more than one browser